pydantic/pydantic/docs/integrations/visual_studio_code.md

 It would expect `age=23` instead of `age='23'`.

-Nevertheless, the design, and one of the main features of *pydantic*, is that it is very **lenient with data types**.
+Nevertheless, the design, and one of the main features of Pydantic, is that it is very **lenient with data types**.

 It will actually accept the `str` with value `'23'` and will convert it to an `int` with value `23`.